Business Report Writing Course: From Core Skills to AI Tools

 Planning

-The main planning tools (objectives, audience, context and constraints); establishing the focus of your report.
+The main planning tools (objectives, audience, context and constraints); establishing the focus of your reports and briefing papers.

 Organising